 I'm a member of the International Academy of Digital Arts and Sciences and served as judge in several industry competitions including the One Show Interactive.

-Personal: I was born and raised in Rio de Janeiro.
+Personal: I'm American, Brazilian and Portuguese.
+But I was born and raised in Rio de Janeiro.

 The Memoria family has a tradition in architecture.
 My great-grandfather, Archimedes Memoria,